finos/FDC3/README.md

 ## Interact with the FDC3 community

+### GitHub
+FDC3 activity primarily happens in this [FDC3 GitHub repository](https://github.com/finos/fdc3).
+[Watch](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository) the repository in order to be notified of new Pull Requests and issues.

 ### Slack
 The fastest and more interactive way to connect and ask questions to the FDC3 community is to join the [#fdc3 channel on the FINOS slack](https://finos-lf.slack.com/messages/fdc3/).